mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * to open, select Code...Preferences...Settings
   or click gear in lower-right and select Settings or press ctrl-, (cmd-,)
+* left side shows available settings
+* right side shows settings that have been customized
+  * has separate tabs for settings that are global, workspace-specific, and folder-specific
 * many extensions can be configured by adding to user settings
 * validates all entries so only correct settings can be entered without warnings
+* can search for known settings containing given text using the search field at the top
+  * search is fuzzy
+  * hover over a found setting on the left side and click the pencil icon that appears to select a value and add it to the right side which shows the settings to be saved
+  * ex. enter "lig" to find the setting "editor.fontLigatures" which is false by default
 * can use /\* \*/ and // comments in this file
   * useful to temporarily disable settings
 * stored in the files settings.json and keybindings.json